Option pricing in exponential L\'evy models with transaction costs: Markov chain approximation

 \subsection{The Variance Gamma model}

 The \emph{Variance Gamma} (VG) process is a pure jump L\'evy process with infinite activity and no diffusion component.
 Applications of the VG process to financial modeling can be found for example in \cite{MaSe90} and \cite{MCC98}.
 Consider a Brownian motion with drift $Z_t = \theta t + \bar \sigma W_t$ and substitute the time variable $t$ with a gamma subordinator $T_t \sim \Gamma(t,\kappa t)$.
-We obtain the VG process

-that depends on three parameters: $\theta$ is the drift of the Brownian motion, $\bar \sigma$ is the volatility of the Brownian motion and $\kappa$ is the variance of the Gamma process.
+We obtain the VG process $Z_{T_t} = \theta T_t + \bar \sigma W_{T_t}$, that depends on three parameters: $\theta$ is the drift of the Brownian motion, $\bar \sigma$ is the volatility of the Brownian motion and $\kappa$ is the variance of the Gamma process.
 The VG L\'evy measure is:

 The L\'evy triplet is $\bigl( \int_{|z|<1} z \nu(dz), 0, \nu \bigr)$.
 A VG process with an additional drift $c\in \R$, $X_t = ct + Z_t$, has the L\'evy triplet $\bigl( c + \int_{|z|<1} z \nu(dz), 0, \nu \bigr)$.
 The VG SDE can be obtained directly from Eq. (\ref{portfolio_dynamics2}):